JadenLikesDucks/Super-ASCII-Maker/README.md

 # Super-ASCII-Maker
-An ASCII game engine, currently being designed
+An ASCII game engine, currently being designed in python.